Urban Hjärne: Biography

 He was also the author of Stratonice, sometimes claimed to be the first Swedish novel, a partly autobiographical romance of seduction begun in 1665 and published in several parts, completed in 1668.

 In Sweden, Urban Hjärne is also known for his fight against witch trials.
-He was a member of the Witchcraft Commission in the Katarina witch trials during the Great noise in 1676, and is remembered as one of the members of the Commission who started to feel scepticism toward witchraft and doubt the child wittnesses, leading to the wittnesses to be exposed as liars and the dissolution of the Katarina witch trials, the Witcraft Commission, and ultimately the entire Witch hunt.
+He was a member of the Witchcraft Commission in the Katarina witch trials during the Great noise in 1676, and is remembered as one of the members of the commission who started to feel scepticism toward witchraft and doubt the child witnesses, leading to the witnesses to be exposed as liars and the dissolution of the Katarina witch trials, the Witcraft Commission, and ultimately the entire witch hunt.

 Personal life

 He built a research library of 3,500 books, one of the largest in Sweden.
 He married three times: first Maria Svahn, then Catharina Elisabeth Bergenhielm, and finally Elisabeth Carlsdotter.
 He died in Stockholm in 1724 and was buried at Bromma Church.